About Bakoven Beach

 Bakoven is suburb on the edge of Camps Bay; blink and you will miss it as you drive out of Camps Bay towards Llandudno.
 Bakoven Beach is just a tiny strip of sand between a mass of giant granite boulders, some of which are said to be reminiscent of Dutch Ovens (Bakovens), thus the name of the area.

-This tiny beach is residence to the National Sea Rescue Institute’s (NSRI) earliest terminal, NSRI Terminal 2, established in 1967.
+While tiny in size, Bakoven Beach is residence to the National Sea Rescue Institute’s (NSRI) earliest terminal, NSRI Terminal 2, established in 1967.

 The many boulders at Bakoven Beach, from which the beach derives it’s name, provide beach goers shelter from the infamous cape winds.
 This is also a perfect beach for Sunbathers looking for the opportunity to suntan in a relatively silent spot away from the Camps Bay crowds.